SindreKjelsrud/kjelsrud.dev/content/blog-posts/GameboyColor.md

 ---

-The soldering part of the project wasn't something you need to do unless you wanted the ability to change the color of the logo and/or change the screens x- and y-position.
+The soldering part of the project wasn't something you needed to do, unless you wanted the ability to change the color of the logo and/or change the screens x- and y-position.

 **Long story short**, it didn't go exactly as planned hehe..
-I managed to break one circuit board by fucking up somehow withss the soldering of start and select, so had to buy a whole new GameBoy for it..
+I managed to break one circuit board by fucking up somehow with the soldering of the start and select buttons, so had to buy a whole new GameBoy for it..

 I still haven't soldered on the new board (that's why the logo is kinda scuffed lol).
-I'm kinda scared to do it, but one day I will!
+I'm kinda scared to do it, but one day I will try again!
 | | |
 |- | - |
 |![Soldering1](/img/gameboy-post/soldering-1.jpg)|![Soldering2](/img/gameboy-post/soldering-2.jpg) |